plule/theremotion/README.md

 ## License

-With the exception of any third-parties (such as the Rust, Faust and Ultraleap logos, and the Ultraleap redistributables), Theremotion is distributed under the GPLv3 license.
+With the exception of any third-parties (such as the Rust, Faust and Ultraleap logos, the Ultraleap redistributables, the Noto Emoji font), Theremotion is distributed under the GPLv3 license.